|Total population (2015)||6,453,000|

 TB is a poverty disease and the poor and vulnerable suffer the most.
 Adult men and women in their most productive years are the most affected.
 The risk of active TB is also greater in persons suffering from other conditions that impair the immune system like HIV, malnutrition, pregnancy and diabetes.
 TB is often linked to stigma and discrimination which can hinder timely diagnosis and completion of treatment regimes.

-Anti-tuberculosis drug resistance threatens progress made in TB prevention and care.
+Anti-tuberculosis drug resistance threatens the progress that has been made in TB prevention and care.
 Drug resistance arises when complete treatment is not ensured.
 Tuberculosis is curable and preventable.

 Sierra Leone is among the 30 countries in the world with a high TB burden.
 The Ebola crisis (2014-2015) affected TB care and prevention with a reduction in care seeking and impacts on follow-up of patients under treatment.

 TB care and prevention is a priority for the Ministry of Health and Sanitation (MoHS) as formulated in the National TB strategy 2021-2025.
 Emphasis is laid on improved TB case-finding including in vulnerable groups (children, prisoners, diabetics, miners), addressing the dual epidemic of TB and HIV, addressing drug resistant TB and strengthen community engagement.